niradar/duplicate_files_in_folders/README.md

 - [ ] Improve summary and user interface
   - [X] Add a progress bar
   - [ ] Add a better summary of the actions taken
+  - [ ] Add summary also to the console output
 - [ ] Better handling of folders with saved html files
   - [ ] Deal with `_files` folders in the source folder
   - [ ] Move it only if all files are duplicates